gitlabhq/gitlabhq/doc/user/project/issue_board.md

 but also allow your team members to organize their own workflow by creating multiple Issue Boards within the same project.

+For a visual overview, see our [Issue Board feature page](https://about.gitlab.com/features/issueboard/) on about.gitlab.com or our [video introduction to Issue Boards](https://www.youtube.com/watch?v=UWsJ8tkHAa8).

 ## Use cases

+There are many ways to use GitLab Issue Boards tailored to your own preferred workflow.
-You can see below a few different use cases for GitLab's Issue Boards.
+Here are some common use cases for Issue Boards.

 ### Use cases for a single Issue Board